Documentation

 $query = array(

-array("INSERT table(column1) VALUES(?)", array(' 7'))
+array("INSERT INTO table(column1) VALUES(?)", array(' 7')),

-array("INSERT table(column2) VALUES(?)", array(' 8'))
+array("INSERT INTO table(column2) VALUES(?)", array(' 8'))

 );

-View functions (use Core\Classess\View):
+View functions (use Core\Classes\View):

 View::input(string $type, string $name, array $options = []) - creates INPUT tag in the HTML code of the specified parameters.
 An array of options: id, class, placeholder, value